videojs/rfcs/proposals/0001-content-steering.md

 ![Example DASH Content Steering Flow Diagram](./ContentSteering/DASH-Content-Steering-Flow.png)

-For more details on how this accomplished for each format, see the appropriate specification:
+For more details on how this is accomplished for each format, see the appropriate specification:
 * [HLS Content Steering Specifiation](https://developer.apple.com/streaming/HLSContentSteeringSpecification.pdf)
 * [DASH Content Steering Specification](https://dashif.org/docs/DASH-IF-CTS-00XX-Content-Steering-Community-Review.pdf)